MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 MSDistribute.setDelegate(self);
 ```

-Here is an example of the delegate implementation that replaces the SDK dialog by a custom one:
+Here is an example of the delegate implementation that replaces the SDK dialog with a custom one:

 **Objective-C**